TykTechnologies/tyk-k8s-demo/src/deployments/kafka/README.md

 ## Kafka
-This deployment will stand up a Kafka broker along with a schema registry.
+This deployment will stand up a Kafka broker.

 ### Example
 ```